Home

 Pricefrom $72,000 USD

-The largest machine in the lineup.
-A 3-meter forming length and 2-meter width at 380 kW.
-This is infrastructure-level equipment — it requires dedicated electrical service and purpose-built floor space.
-The parts it produces typically cannot be made on anything smaller: full vehicle roof liners, large boat hull sections, swimming pool shells, industrial equipment covers exceeding 2.5 meters.
+LITE 3020 is the largest machine in the lineup: 3 meters of forming length, 2 meters of width, and 380 kW of installed power.
+This is infrastructure-level equipment.
+It needs dedicated electrical service and floor space planned around the machine.
+The parts usually cannot be made on anything smaller: full vehicle roof liners, large boat hull sections, swimming pool shells, and industrial covers over 2.5 meters.
 Contact us for a specific quote.

 ParameterValue